10 items from 2015

 - Isaac Feldberg

-ComingSoon.net has your exclusive first look at the poster for Two Step , which is premiering at SXSW in Austin today, March 9th.
-Written and directed by Alex R. Johnson, the thriller stars Beth Broderick, James Landry Hebert, Skyy Moore, Jason Douglas and Ashley Rae Spillers.
-Kicked out of college, James visits Grams, his only remaining family, who dies shortly after his arrival.
-He finds consolation in the company of Grams' neighbor, Dot, a dance teacher, as he figures out his next move.
-While settling Grams' affairs, James learns she's been the victim of the "grandparent scam" in which someone posing as James has been slowly bilking her out of thousands.
-But before James can go looking for the culprit, he shows up at the front door, desperate for money.
-The culprit, »
+For those of you who like to dance, maybe you've got the two-step down cold.
+It requires your right and left feet to be in sync, or when it comes to writer/director Alex R. Johnson's "Two Step," it amounts to a balance between genre thrills and emotional impact, and today we have an exclusive new trailer for the film.
+Starring Beth Broderick, James Landry Hébert, Skyy Moore, Jason Douglas and Ashley Rae Spillers, the film tracks the intersection of directionless college dropout James and career criminal Webb.
+Kicked out of college, James visits Grams, his only remaining family member who dies shortly after his arrival.
+While settling Grams' affairs, James learns she's been the victim of the 'Grandparent Scam', in which someone posing as James has been slowly bilking her out of thousands of dollars.
+But before James can go looking for the culprit, he shows up at the front door, »

 - Kevin Jagernauth